The previous post touched upon the use of idioms (ਮੁਹਾਵਰੇ) in the Gurbani.

 This phenomenal world (Mayaic Sansaar) of names-forms-shapes is also liken to a dog’s tail: Its nature is to curve or curl!

-The mind attached to this phenomenal world (Maya) also behaves crooked like the curved tail of a dog.
+The mind attached to this phenomenal world (Maya) also behaves crooked like the curved tail of a dog or animals.

 Due to the Spiritual ignorance (Durmat or corrupt intellect, doubts (Bharam), delusion, false ego-sense (Haumai), duality, etc.), the mind acts crooked, stubborn, and fanatic.
 As such, we take unreal to be real, ephemeral to be eternal, falsehood to be Truth, material consciousness to be Spiritual Consciousness, and so on.
 Like a dog’s tail, this conditioning of our Mayaic mind keeps us crooked (false “bent”), and does not let us change by engaging in Shabad-Vichaar (Aatam Giaan, Naam, Hukam… ), and living a Divine Life (the Gurmukh Lifestyle).

 In nutshell, the wheel of Maya can be brought to standstill by the earnest Shabad-Vichaar.
-With such sincere self-effort, the mind becomes Pure, Peaceful, or stable.
-When the mind is so stilled (free from Maya’s wanderings – ਟਿਕਿਆ ਮਨ), the Maya’s wheel ceases: the dog’s tail becomes straight, never to curl again!
+With such sincere self-effort, the mind becomes Pure, Peaceful, stable, or free from Bikaar (lust, anger, greed, etc.).
+When the mind is so stilled (free from Maya’s wanderings), the Maya’s wheel ceases: the dog’s tail becomes straight, never to curl again!

 - ਗੁਰ ਕੈ ਸਬਦਿ ਬਨਾਵਹੁ ਇਹੁ ਮਨੁ ॥: Through the Gur-Shabad, prepare (reshape, reconstruct, change, mend, ਨਵੇਂ ਸਿਰੇ ਘੜੋ…) this mind (sggs 377).